Last Updated on December 6, 2019 by Inspire Malibu

 Still, more studies need to be done because not everyone reacts exactly the same to a single medication.

-Moreover, more work needs to be done in overcoming the stigma related to MAT and addiction, even within the field of addiction treatment.
+Moreover, more work needs to be done to overcome the stigma related to MAT and addiction, even within the field of addiction treatment.

 Related: